KipCollo/Java-Revision/javaEE/mail/Readme.md

             Throws:
                 MessagingException

-## The Part Interface
+`The Part Interface`:- The Part interface is the common base interface for Messages and BodyParts.Part consists of a set of attributes and a "Content".

-The Part interface is the common base interface for Messages and BodyParts.Part consists of a set of attributes and a "Content".
+It represents an email component(such as text or attachment).Both email messages and email attachments are considered "parts" in email system.Since emails have multiple sections,the `Part` interface provides methods to manage these sections.

 The Part interface defines a set of standard headers common to most mail systems, specifies the data-type assigned to data comprising a content block, and defines set and get methods for each of these members.
 It is the basic data component in the JavaMail API and provides a common interface for both the Message and BodyPart classes.